 The uniform is to be complete and in good repair whenever it is worn.
 Students will be judged on personal cleanliness and cleanliness of the complete uniform.
-The following rules apply whether in uniform, lab coat or special dress for specific clinical experiences.
+The following rules apply CCC Nursing students whether in uniform, lab coat or special dress for specific clinical experiences.